suolenkainen/conlang/README.md

 - pharyngeal (Consonant)
 - dental (Consonant)

-- forbidden - Rules where the sound is forbidden (TBD)
+- rules - Rules where the sound is rules (TBD)

 ## Stresses